Scalaron-Higgs inflation: Multifield effects with a tiny quartic self-coupling

+The resulting instability of the effective Higgs potential must be considered a serious problem.
+The scalaron-Higgs model changes the stability analysis of the RG improved potential in at least two aspects compared to the Standard Model RG analysis:

-First, by adding the two marginal operators $\xi\varphi R$ and $\alpha R^2$ to the Standard Model, the flow of the two additional couplings $\xi$ and $\alpha$ as well as their influence on the flow of the SM couplings must be taken into account.
-Consequently, the RG system of the Standard Model must be extended by the beta functions for $\xi$ and $\alpha$ and the existing Standard Model beta functions are modified by the divergent contributions induced by the additional operators.
-Depending on how $\alpha$ and $\xi$ contribute to the beta function of the self-coupling $\lambda$, this might change the flow of $\lambda$ in such a way that $\lambda$ is stabilized.
+First, by adding the two marginal operators $\xi\varphi^2 R$ and $\alpha R^2$ to the Standard Model, the impact of the two additional couplings $\xi(t)$ and $\alpha(t)$ on the RG flow must be taken into account.
+Consequently, the RG system of the SM must be extended by the beta functions $\beta_{\xi}$ and $\beta_{\alpha}$ and in addition the SM beta functions must be modified by $\xi$ and $\alpha$ dependent contributions.
+Depending on how $\alpha$ and $\xi$ affect the RG system, this might change the RG flow of $\lambda$ in such a way that $\lambda$ is stabilized, i.e. $\lambda>0$, $\forall t\in[0,t_{\mathrm{in}}]$.
 Based on results of \cite{Avramidi1986}, it was reported in \cite{Gorbunov2018} that the one-loop contributions to the beta function of $\lambda$ from $\xi$ and $\alpha$ is positive and therefore could prevent $\lambda$ from becoming negative at high energies.
-In order to make precise quantitative statements, a refined numerical RG analysis is required, which we plan to address in a future work.
+However, in order to make precise quantitative statements, a refined numerical RG analysis would be required.

+Second, the structure of the effective scalaron-Higgs potential itself might provide a mechanism which could stabilize the electroweak vacuum.
+While a detailed analysis would again require knowledge about the RG improved two-field effective scalaron-Higgs potential and therefore numerical access to the full scalaron-Higgs RG system, one stabilization mechanism can be illustrated analytically within the effective single field approximation.
+Let us consider again the parameter region $\beta^2\ll1$, which leads to the effective single field scenario considered in Sec.~\ref{Sec:EffectiveSingleFieldu}.
+Even if the scalaron-Higgs RG flow cannot drive the running $\beta^2(t)$ into the region $\beta^2(t_{\mathrm{inf}})\ll1$ at $t_{\mathrm{inf}}$, this region might be accessed for energy scales ${t_{\mathrm{inst}}< t_{\mathrm{inf}}}$ well below the energy scale of inflation $\beta^2(t_{\mathrm{inst}})\ll1$.
+Moreover, at $t_{\mathrm{inst}}<t_{\mathrm{inf}}$ the CMB constraint \eqref{constraintLambda} need not be satisfied and therefore the condition on $\lambda\lesssim 10^{-11}$ might be relaxed (only $\beta^2\ll1$ is required).